Peach Habanero Margaritas with Homemade SyrupJump to Recipe

-Happy Cinco de Mayo Saturday!
-If you’re me, you’ll be on the lookout for a delicious margarita at some point today and so I thought I would just bring one to you.
-There’s still time to make these peach habanero margaritas happen and you definitely should!
+Happy Cinco de Mayo week!
+If you’re me, you’ll be on the lookout for a delicious margarita at some point this week and so I thought I would just bring you these delicious Peach Habanero Margaritas!
+There’s plenty of time to make these happen at some point this week and you definitely should!

-This recipe is loosely inspired by a cocktail I had in New Orleans a few weeks ago on the Hot Tin Roof Bar.
+This recipe is loosely inspired by a cocktail I had in New Orleans many years ago on the Hot Tin Roof Bar.
 It was a mezcal based drink that was shockingly spicy.
 I like spicy things and even I said, “WHOA”.

-That version used mango, which you could substitute easily in this recipe, but I used frozen peaches just because they are more readily available.
+That version used mango, which you could substitute easily in this recipe, but I used frozen peaches just because they are readily available.
 Either works and cools down the heat from the habaneros.
 Either fruit is fine though and the key is the homemade habanero fruit syrup that goes so well with tequila.

 And trust me.
 You need something to cool it down.
 This syrup pulls no punches.
 I blended up the seeds and everything.
 The syrup alone will make your eyes water.
 Be careful with it!
 About an ounce of it to a drink is a good start.
 Go up to two ounces if you dare.
 It’s potent stuff, but also perfect with tequila on a hot sunny day.